the-turing-way/the-turing-way/book/content/machine_learning/machine_learning.md

 logger.info('My program ends here')

 ```
-And this is the output sent to the console and my_log.log file:
+And this is the output sent to the console and mylog.log file:

 ```
 2019-05-17 15:10:35 | INFO | Starting pipeline
-2019-05-17 15:10:35 | INFO | Will run something using parameter 33
+2019-05-17 15:10:35 | INFO | Running something using parameter value 33
 2019-05-17 15:10:35 | WARNING | This does not look right
 2019-05-17 15:10:35 | INFO | My program ends here